Calvert Investment Management, Inc.

 Eric Elg serves as Portfolio Manager for Calvert Investment Management, Inc. Mr. Elg has gained fixed-income experience in quantitative and portfolio management roles since 1999.
 Prior to joining Calvert in 2007, he was a senior quantitative analyst at Sun Capital Advisers and Fidelity National Financial.
 Previously he was a Portfolio Manager for an independent firm managing Cash Equivalent and Short Duration portfolios for high profile institutions.
 Prior to his investment management career he raised private equity for his own start-up firm.
 He received his B.S. in Physics from California Polytechnic State University, and holds an M.B.A. from Pepperdine University.

-Vishal Khanduja, CFA, is a portfolio manager with CIM.
+Vishal Khanduja, CFA, is a vice president and portfolio manager with CIM.
 Prior to joining Calvert in 2012, Mr. Khanduja was with Columbia Management where he was a member of the global rates and currency team and a co-portfolio manager of two inflation-protected securities funds.
 Prior to joining Columbia, he was an associate director in fixed-income analytics at Galliard Capital Management.
 Mr. Khanduja holds his MBA in investment management from the Henry B. Tippie School of Management at the University of Iowa and a bachelor of engineering degree from the Veermata Jijabai Technological Institute in India.

 Fatima Batalvi, CFA, is a senior securities analyst for CIM.
 In this role since 2001, Ms. Batalvi is responsible for evaluating the credit risk of prospective investments in taxable and tax-exempt fixed-income securities, and performing credit surveillance on securities in Calvert's money market funds.
 She previously held the position of performance analyst for Calvert beginning in 1999.
 Prior to joining Calvert, Ms. Batalvi was employed by Deutsche Morgan Grenfell Asset Management, London.
 She has worked in the financial industry since 1995.
 Ms. Batalvi earned a BBA and an MBA from the Institute of Business Administration, Pakistan.
 She also earned an MS in finance from Seattle University.
 She is currently a member of the Chartered Financial Analyst Institute, and of the Chartered Financial Analyst Society of Washington, D.C.